mikrono/tModLoaderWiki_kr_ko/GlobalNPC.md

 Allows you to set the properties of any and every NPC that gets created.

+### public virtual void ScaleExpertStats(NPC npc, int numPlayers, float bossLifeScale)

+Allows you to customize an NPC's stats in expert mode.

 ### public virtual bool PreAI(NPC npc)

 Allows you to determine how any NPC behaves.
 Return false to stop the vanilla AI and the AI hook from being run.
 Returns true by default.